 Asscher Cut Ring

-Asscher cut diamonds have a certain presence which lifts them into the spectacular.
+Asscher cut diamonds have a certain presence that lifts them into the spectacular.
 This diamond ring is no exception.
 The 1.80 ct diamond is H color and VVS2 clarity and is GIA certified.
-It is set into an octagonal bezel surrounded by a halo of smaller, brilliant cut diamonds.
+It is set into an octagonal bezel surrounded by a halo of smaller, brilliant-cut diamonds.

 Estate Diamond and Sapphire Ring

-The diamond itself is 2.24 ct, K color, and VS2 clarity, and was originally cut over 100 years ago.
-The ring is a breathtaking example of a sympathetic and carefully thought out setting for a large diamond.
+The diamond itself is 2.82 carats, and was originally cut over 100 years ago.
+The ring is a breathtaking example of a sympathetic and carefully thought-out setting for a large diamond.

 Floral Engagement Ring